mosip/documentation/docs/id-repository-vid-service-developer-guide.md

 ​
 * The APIs can be tested with the help of **Swagger-UI**.
 ​
 * Swagger is an interface description language for describing restful APIs expressed using JSON.
-You can access Swagger-UI of resident-services for dev-environment from `http://dev.mosip.net/idrepository/v1/swagger-ui/index.html?configUrl=/idrepository/v1/v3/api-docs/swagger-config#/` and localhost from `http://localhost:8091/idrepository/v1/swagger-ui/index.html?configUrl=/idrepository/v1/v3/api-docs/swagger-config#/`.
+You can access Swagger-UI of resident-services for localhost from `http://localhost:8091/idrepository/v1/swagger-ui/index.html?configUrl=/idrepository/v1/v3/api-docs/swagger-config#/`.